-Now, if you've never had a flourless cake before, you may be surprised that it doesn't look like a traditional cake.
-That's because there's no leavening in the recipe and, therefore, nothing (except the eggs) to give it any rise.
-It also deflates some as it cools, but that's normal.
+Now, if you’ve never had a flourless cake before, you may be surprised that it doesn’t look like a traditional cake.
+That’s because there’s no leavening in the recipe and, therefore, nothing (except the eggs) to make it rise.

 Besides being just about the perfect chocolate dessert, it’s really quick and easy to make.
 You don’t even have to get out a mixer!